Poojan38380/StockSentinel/README.md

 > **Your Personal Stock Market Command Center - Track, Analyze, and Stay Ahead**

-I created Signalist because I wanted a comprehensive, real-time platform that not only tracks stock prices but provides intelligent insights and personalized alerts.
+I created Stock Sentinel because I wanted a comprehensive, real-time platform that not only tracks stock prices but provides intelligent insights and personalized alerts.
 As someone passionate about both finance and technology, I envisioned a tool that would make professional-grade stock analysis accessible to everyone through an intuitive, data-rich interface.

 ## ✨ What I Built

-Signalist is a **full-stack stock market intelligence platform** that empowers investors with real-time data, advanced analytics, and AI-powered insights.
+Stock Sentinel is a **full-stack stock market intelligence platform** that empowers investors with real-time data, advanced analytics, and AI-powered insights.
 Built with modern web technologies, it combines the power of TradingView's professional charting tools, real-time market data from Finnhub, and intelligent automation to create a seamless investing experience.

 ### 🎯 Key Features I Implemented